 The latest advance in dental implants from Europe are now available at Millennium Dental Associates.
-Dr. Meyer has completed a manufacturer’s training program on the surgical placement and prosthetic restoration of these Zirconium Oxide, non-metallic dental implants.
+Millennium Dental practitioners have completed a manufacturer’s training program on the surgical placement and prosthetic restoration of these Zirconium Oxide, non-metallic dental implants.
 Below is a general description of non-metal dental implants, their type, placement and restoration

 There are several unique aspects to using a non-metal dental implant instead of a metal implant, including: